5 Ways to Make Your Travel Conference Count

 This brings me to our grand finale:

-The conference maybe over, but your work is not yet done.
-It’s important to debrief with yourself (or a new fellow travel professional friend!) once it’s all over.
-Did the conference help you move toward your goals?
-Is there anything you’d do differently in the future?
-Are there new topics you’d like to pursue further?
+The conference may be over, but your work is not yet done.
+It’s important to debrief with yourself (or with a new fellow travel professional friend!) once it’s all over.
+Here are a few post-conference steps to take:

 - Take a look to see if you reached your goals.
 Would you recommend this conference to a friend?
 Is there something you'd do differently next year?
 Did the conference inspire you to expand on your goal?

 - Reach out with any conference-related follow-up questions to presenters or new industry peers you forgot to ask: If you're kicking yourself for not asking a question at a panel, reach out to the panelist while it's still fresh in your mind.

 - Reach out to new connections: The Harvard Business Review has an awesome article that details strategies on how to turn business cards into long-lasting business relationships.
 Reading it will help you ditch your Rolodex, amp up your tech-savvy ways AND give your social media accounts a major workout.